-London Eye is the world’s third largest Ferris wheel with 32 glass-enclosed gondolas glide slowly and gracefully.
+London Eye is Europe's largest Ferris wheel and a key part of London's inconic skyline with 32 glass-enclosed gondolas glide slowly and gracefully.
 The entire journey takes about 30 minutes.

 The Tower of London was originally a royal residence, but is known more for its use as a prison.
 Its bloody history includes stories of murders.
 Read a bit about King Henry VIII’s bloody approach to matrimonial happiness before you visit the site!

 Several volunteering day trips take place each semester.
 Spring semesters usually feature at least one beach clean-up in Brighton, and last semester there was a volunteering day trip to Calais to volunteer at the Help Refugees centre.

 Bath is known for its beautiful Roman architecture.
 It is the setting for many classic novels, as well as films.
 Besides the pretty comprehensive tour NYUL brings everyone on, which includes the Royal Crescent and the Roman baths, it is worth walking along the shore on a fine day.

 Visitors to Stonehenge tend to be either completely overwhelmed, or entirely under-whelmed.
 Find out how you feel when you see the famous rocks.

 Explore the magic of the Harry Potter films at the Warner Bros studio tour just outside London.
 Go behind the scenes and visit the actual sets used in the film such as the Great Hall, Dumbledore's Office and Diagon Alley.